zhoudaqing/pinnacle-api-client/README.md

 PinnacleAPI api = new PinnacleAPI("username", "password");
 ```

-You can create an instance with encoded credentials.
+You can also create an instance with encoded credentials.
 ```java
 PinnacleAPI api = new PinnacleAPI("encodedCredentials");
 ```